ropensci-archive/Rclean/README.md

 Now that we have the provenance loaded, we can start cleaning.
 [Rclean](https://github.com/ProvTools/Rclean) will give us a list of possible values we can get code for, notice that the option *rp* (i.e.
-"retrospective provenance") has been set to `TRUE`:
+“retrospective provenance”) has been set to `TRUE`:

     clean(rp = TRUE)